franout/HDFIT.ScriptsHPC/apps_llvm/README.md

-# HDFIT HPC Applications Suite for LLVM
+# HDFIT + LLTFI HPC Applications Suite

 This directory contains scripts to clone and build a set of HPC applications supported by HDFIT, as well as prepare the input configurations available for each of them.
-This sub-directory focuses on LLVM-based compiler instrumentation for FPU fault injection.
+This sub-directory focuses on LLVM-based compiler instrumentation for FPU fault injection: this is achieved through integration between the HDFIT and [LLTFI](https://github.com/DependableSystemsLab/LLTFI) toolchains.

 ## Available Applications